galiarmero/dfa-slots-poller/README.md

-# dfa-slots-poller
+# May Bakante Ba Sa DFA?

-Gather timeslot availability stats from DFA's [Passport Appointment System](https://www.passport.gov.ph/).
+Easily check for available timeslots from DFA's [Passport Appointment System](https://www.passport.gov.ph/).

 # Config

 If data is intended to be saved to a database (MongoDB), `DB_HOST`, `DB_PORT`, and `DB_NAME` environment variables should be set.

+Make sure packages in `may-bakante-ba-sa-dfa/requirements.txt` are installed.

 # Usage